Healthcare Ethics Consultant-Certified Program

 - 400 hours of healthcare ethics experience—related to the major domains of the content outline—within the previous 4 years.

-Visit the eligibility page for detailed information on rationale and to see how your experience may fulfill eligibility.
+Visit the eligibility page for more information and to see how your experience may fulfill eligibility.

 Why should you get certified?